isja13/yt-sub-ocr-JP/Readme.md

 - The video will pause, and the selected area will be processed for text extraction.
 - The recognized text will be displayed below the video canvas.

+- Use browser extension such as 10Ten or Yomitan to read the characters and make flashcards for studying with.

 ### Technical Details

-1. The OCR is done by [paddlejs-ocr](https://github.com/arkntools/paddlejs-ocr)
+1. The OCR is done by [tesseract](https://github.com/tesseract-ocr/tesseract)
 2. The crop area is done by [cropperjs](https://github.com/fengyuanchen/cropperjs)